heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/PRESENTATION.md

 ## _"What about ChatGPT, Copilot, etc.?"_

-You can use all the tools you want (personal notes, Internet, ChatGPT, Copilot, etc.), except during evaluations and the exam.
+**You can use all the tools you want** (personal notes, Internet, AI tools, etc.), **except during evaluations and the exam**.
 You will be able to use these in the real world, so better learn how to use them now.
 However, they are here to help you, not to do the work for you:

 - You must be able to explain what you did and why you did it
 - You must state it when you used external help (tools and sources)